travislang/patent-app/README.md

-# Patent App
+# ResponseGen Patent App
+ResponseGen organizes and streamlines communicating with the patent office during patent prosecution.
+Users create a document structure comprising different parts of the response to office actions, including special sections responsive to each reason for rejection given by the patent examiner.
+The sections are templated for ease of use, and fill in the correct data based on the specific patent application.

+Response is a single-page application that runs in a browser for desktop use, and has server-side and relational database components to store the data.

-Uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+Uses React, Redux, Express, Passport, PostgreSQL, Draft.js, and DOCX.
+(A full list of dependencies can be found in `package.json`.)

 ## Prerequisites